-6.1 GPS Satellite Receiver
+6.1 Multi GNSS Satellite Receiver

-Your system is fitted with the GPS180, a 12-channel satellite receiver clock based on GPS technology that has been specially developed from the ground up for time and frequency synchronization.
-The GPS receiver serves as a high-accuracy time reference and high-precision frequency reference for your Meinberg system and is designed to receive signals from the United States GPS (Global Positioning System), allowing your Meinberg system to be used practically anywhere in the world.
+Your system is fitted with the GNS, a 72-channel satellite receiver clock which serves as a high-accuracy time reference and high-precision frequency reference for your Meinberg system and is designed to receive signals from the United States GPS (Global Positioning System), Russian GLONASS (GLObal NAvigation Satellite System), the European Galileo system, and the Chinese BeiDou system.
+This enables your Meinberg system to be used practically anywhere in the world.